humemai/taxonomy/README.md

     using `load_relationships_p31_p279`.
   - **Instance Relationships (P31):** Loaded from TSV files in the `./P31/` directory using `load_relationships_p31_p279`.
+- **Data Filtering:**
+  - Filters out non-English entities based on the loaded labels and descriptions to ensure keys exist in both.
+  - **Note:** The `entityid2label` and `en_description` files are saved by overwriting to only include overlapping keys.
 - **Data Analysis:**
   - Counts the frequency of each class based on instance data using `count_classes_p31_p279`.